 The nation found it still had a heart! that it could be just and glorious!
 Unflinchingly has it met the requirements of its high purpose.
 But the reaction!
-To efface this wrong, billions have been poured out and the blood of a million of the bravest where red-handed they have in death-grapple met the demon of slavery!
+To efface this wrong, billions have been poured out and the blood of a million of the bravest men of the nation deluged a thousand battle-fields, the demon of slavery!

 We fear eternal justice is not yet appeased.
 We fear not yet is the heart of the nation purified.
-There are rivers of blood yet to be crossed, fiery plains yet to pass before we shall efface the wrongs
+There are rivers of blood yet to be crossed, flery plains yet to pass before we shall efface the wrongs